 - Identifying the student: Beginning as early in the semester as possible, and continuing throughout the term, instructors will identify students that are at risk of failing the course, dropping the course, or withdrawing from the University.
 The instructor will send an Academic Alert form to the Office of the First Year Experience.

-- Contacting the student: An Office of the First Year Experience advisor will contact the student by phone, email and /or letter to arrange an initial meeting with the student.
+- Contacting the student: Office of the First Year Experience staff and the Student Service Specialist will contact the student by phone, email and /or letter to arrange an initial meeting with the student.
 Contact will be made within two days of receipt of the Academic Alert form.